LibreHealthIO/lh-ehr-laravel/README.md

 composer install --prefer-dist
 ```

-This command will install all dependencies needed by the Akivas platform to run successfully!
+This command will install all dependencies needed by the LibreHealth EHR platform to run successfully!

 Generate application key